transistorfet/molten/README.md

   solution is to just disallow initial values in class members

 - Garbage collection is not yet implemented

+- Closures have been implemented!
+Most functions and methods are now closures, although there is a new ABI type (MF) which is a non-closure function that can still be overloaded and can still throw exceptions (when they're implemented).
+It's mostly used by builtin functions

 - Dynamic Dispatch/vtables works now!